 The same way, one shared workspace instead of a personal one.
 Each area of the business — customer research, the roadmap, the sales playbook, the support runbook — is a project folder with its own index.
 New person or new agent shows up, reads the root file, and is oriented in minutes without anyone explaining where things live.
 Everyone — and every agent — works off the same grounding, and it doesn’t drift because the audit keeps it honest.

 This is where the whole thing earns its keep.
 Context engineering — deciding what the agent knows at the moment it acts — is moving from a niche trick to standard practice fast; Gartner expects it in 80% of AI tools by 2028, with a 30%+ accuracy lift where it’s done well (via Atlan, 2026).
 A routed, self-maintaining workspace is the simplest version of that you can actually run today.
+On a small team it does more than tidy files — it’s the setup that quietly absorbs the admin seat you couldn’t afford to hire.
+And unlike most AI experiments, the payoff is the kind you can actually put a number on: fewer re-explanations, faster orientation, less rework from an agent that lost the plot.

 Start with three rules